zilliztech/milvus-backup/README.md

 ```
 ./milvus-backup server
 ```
 By default, the server will listen to 8080.
-You can change it by `--port` parameter:
+You can change it by `-p` parameter:
 ```
-./milvus-backup server --port 443
+./milvus-backup server -p 443
 ```

 ### APIs